Auto Accident Checklist

 What to Do If You Are Injured In an Auto Accident

 - Seek medical treatment immediately.
 Be sure to follow all doctors' orders and recommendations for treatment.
-Do not wait several months to see a physician for pain or injuries you related to the accident.
+Do not wait several months to see a physician for pain or injuries you received related to the accident.

 - Tell the medical providers what injuries were sustained in the accident and about any pre-existing conditions you may have.
 If you have medical insurance, use it to pay your bills when possible.
 We will assist you in the reimbursement process if you recover money from the insurance company.
-If you have the Medical Card or Medicare, do not use it to pay your accident related bills unless absolutely necessary.
+If you have a Medical Card or Medicare, do not use it to pay your accident related bills unless absolutely necessary.
 Medicaid/Medicare reimbursement is a tedious process and can delay the payment of any recovery to you.

 - Keep copies of all medical bills you receive.

 - Keep track of any days you miss from work and/or school due to the accident.
-Be sure to tell your employer or school that your absences is due to injuries sustained in an accident and ask them to document that in your file.
+Be sure to tell your employer or school that your absence is due to injuries sustained in an accident and ask them to document that in your file.

 - Request a copy of the accident report from the law enforcement agency which responded to your accident (ex. local Police, Sheriff or Highway Patrol).

 - Unless they are regarding damage to your vehicle or property ONLY, do not sign any papers- releases, medical authorizations, etc. from the insurance company without discussing them with an attorney.
-Also do not accept any money from the insurance company unless it is specifically for your vehicle or property damage.
+Also, do not accept any money from the insurance company unless it is specifically for your vehicle or property damage.